izoya/early-bird-light/README.md

 # Early Bird Light
-My personal carefully crafted IntelliJ IDEA color scheme.
+My personal carefully crafted IntelliJ IDEA color scheme for PHPStorm.

 I believe it started with the Classic Light with addition of hues and font variants to make code syntax easily distinguishable while keeping overall experience calm and collected.